jamesteogh/Project-2/README.md

 ## Key Features
-* Authentication and Authorization
-  - Login and logout
-* Tour
-  - Manage booking, check users' reviews and rating
-* User profile
-  - Update username, photo, email, and password
+* Render out all tours in a single page
+* View details of a particular tour

 ## Book a Tour
 * Login to the site
 * Search for tours that you want to book
 * Book a tour
+* Manage booking, check users' reviews and rating
+* Update username, email, and password
 ## Manage Your Booking

 * Check the tour you have booked in "Manage Booking" page in your user settings.
 You'll be automatically redirected to this